luisanzaldo/luisanzaldo.github.io/src/content/blog/deploying-after-sunset-ci-cd-for-undead.md

 ---
-title: 'Deploying After Sunset: CI/CD Pipelines for the Undead'
+title: 'Continuando After Sunset: CI/CD Pipelines for the Undead'
 description: 'Unravel the dark art of CI/CD for nocturnal developers.
 From moonlit builds to spectral rollbacks, discover how the undead deploy code after sunset—safely, silently, and without waking the humans.'
 pubDate: '2025-01-01'
 heroImage: '../../images/blog-placeholder-4.jpg'
+featured: true
 ---

 Continuous Integration and Continuous Deployment—CI/CD—is the lifeblood of modern development.
 It’s the difference between confidently shipping features and praying your code doesn’t explode in production.
 For the living, it's a process of automating tests, building artifacts, and pushing to production with minimal human intervention.
 For the undead, however, it's something else entirely.